vinaykumar-l/vinaykumar-l/README.md

 ### Coder on a gap year ( just wanna get rid of the college stuff first )
    - i will work on developing my skills rather than listing them here
+   - no bio is a really good bio